huggingface/huggingface_hub/docs/source/en/guides/cli.md

 Login successful
 ```

+For more details about authentication, check out [this section](../quick-start#authentication).

 ## huggingface-cli whoami

 If you want to know if you are logged in, you can use `huggingface-cli whoami`.
 This command doesn't have any options and simply prints your username and the organizations you are a part of on the Hub: